openquantumhardware/qick/README.md

 The QICK group at Fermilab is currently hiring two engineering positions, where the primary focus will be firmware development for QICK.
 * [Staff Engineer II](https://fermilab.wd5.myworkdayjobs.com/en-US/FermilabCareers/job/Staff-Engineer-II_R_007999)
 * [Senior Engineer](https://fermilab.wd5.myworkdayjobs.com/en-US/FermilabCareers/job/Senior-Engineer_R_007996)

-We will be presenting a tutorial at IEEE Quantum Week 2024: https://qce.quantum.ieee.org/2024/program/tutorials-abstracts/#tut21

 Download and Installation
 -------------------------